Eastbourne railway station: History

-The single track branch line to Eastbourne from Polegate on the Brighton to Hastings line was opened by the London Brighton and South Coast Railway (LB&SCR) on 14 May 1849.
+The single-track branch line to Eastbourne from Polegate on the Brighton to Hastings line was opened by the London Brighton and South Coast Railway (LB&SCR) on 14 May 1849.
 As the town became an ever more popular seaside resort two further stations followed: the first in 1866 and the present station, designed by F.D.
 Brick, in 1886.
 There was a rarely used triangular junction between Polegate and the now-closed Stone Cross which allowed trains to bypass the Branch; the track for this has now been lifted.

 First station

-Very little is known about the first station, except it was a timber structure and was used between 1849 and 1866 when the station building was moved to Wharf Road and became a dwelling for railway families.
-A new station was rebuilt.
-The location of the first station was said to be in Upperton Road, between the site of the current station and the Royal Mail sorting office.
-There is no record known on how many platforms the first station had.
+Very little is known about the first railway station, except that it was a timber structure said to be located on Upperton Road, somewhere between the current station and the Royal Mail sorting office, and was in use from 1849.
+When the station was rebuilt in 1866, the old station building was moved to Wharf Road, where it was converted into a dwelling for railway families.
+There is no information available about the number of platforms it had.